-After completing the M.S. degree (or meeting equivalent requirements) and meeting the minimum standard on the comprehensive examination to be admitted to or continue in the Ph.D. program, a student must:
+After completing the M.S. degree (or meeting equivalent requirements) and meeting the minimum standard of 70% on the comprehensive examination to be admitted to or continue in the Ph.D. program, a student must:

 - Meet all the university’s residency and other requirements.

 - Successfully complete 10 courses: the 5 required core courses, 3 electives from the approved courses in the student’s selected focus area, and 2 other electives.
 See focus areas and approved courses on the Nano MS web page.

 - Any courses that are not graduate level JSOE Engineering, Sciences (Biology, Chemistry, Physics), or Mathematics courses, must be approved by the Graduate Affairs Committee prior to enrollment and may not be approved as an elective.

 - In addition, students must enroll in NANO 200 every quarter, (note, Nano 200 units do Not count towards degree units).
 See “Courses” for descriptions.

 - Pass the Literature Review Examination.
 This requirement must be successfully completed within one year after passing the Comprehensive Examination.

 - Pass the Ph.D.
 Advancement to Candidacy or Senate Exam, before the Pre-Candidacy Time Limit (PCTL) deadline, to be advanced to Ph.D. candidacy.